Suit over Texas woman’s jail death settles for $7 million

 In 2017, LaSalle also agreed to a settlement when a severely diabetic woman died after a nurse at the jail refused medical treatment.
 The former nurse subsequently pleaded guilty to misdemeanor negligent homicide.

-In a statement Thursday, Barlow-Austin’s mother and husband, Mary Margaret Mathis and Glenn Austin, said they hope the settlement in their case “will save some lives in the future.”
+In a statement Thursday, Barlow-Austin’s mother and husband, Mary Margaret Mathis and Michael Glenn Austin, said they hope the settlement in their case “will save some lives in the future.”